-The Bank created the first ATM network in Greece, which numbered 730 machines at the end of 2001 and 762 machines at the end of September 2002.
-The ATMs are installed in branches or other premises (252 off-site branches) and cover the entire country.
-The branches of the Group's banks in Romania and Cyprus are also equipped with ATMs, and the operation of the first ATM in Albania, which has already been installed in the Tirana branch, is expected shortly.
+The Bank created the first ATM network in Greece, which numbered 760 machines at the end of 2002.
+The ATMs are installed in branches or other premises (272 off-site branches) and cover the entire country.
+The branches of the Group's banks in Romania and Cyprus are also equipped with ATMs, and the first ATM in Albania installed in the Tirana branch is currently in operation.

-The services provided by the Bank's ATMs were enriched with additional facilities, such as payment of mobile telephone subscription bills, card renewal ("topping-up") on mobile card phones, updates of customer portfolios maintained by Alpha Finance, and settlement of clients' obligations to other companies, on a 24-hour basis.
+The services provided by the Bank's ATMs have been augmented with additional facilities, such as payment of mobile telephone subscription bills, card renewal (topping-up) on mobile card phones, updates of customer portfolios maintained by Alpha Finance, and settlement of clients' obligations to other companies, on a 24-hour basis.